Resources after donation

 Funeral and burial assistance

 Affording funeral costs can be a concern.
-The federal, state, religious and other charity resources below are a few of the programs and services that may provide financial assistance with funeral, burial and/or cremation assistance.
+Federal, state, religious and other charity resources offer programs and services that may provide financial assistance with funeral, burial and/or cremation assistance.

 If your loved one was a police officer, fire fighter, teacher, military veteran or member of a fraternity or sorority, or other organization, assistance programs may be available through their membership.